 Production Worker Assistants need anywhere from a few months to one year of working with experienced employees.
 A recognized apprenticeship program may be associated with this occupation.

 Production Worker Assistants may benefit from understanding of specialized subject areas, such as mechanical, production and processing, or mathematics knowledge.

 The list below shows several areas in which most Production Worker Assistants might want to build proficiency, ranked by importance.

 Production Worker Assistants must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Production Worker Assistants need abilities such as near vision, trunk strength, and manual dexterity in order to perform their job at a high level.
+For example, Production Worker Assistants need abilities such as near vision, manual dexterity, and control precision in order to perform their job at a high level.
 The list below shows several important abilities for Production Worker Assistants, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.

-Production Worker Assistants frequently use skills like active listening, monitoring, and operations monitoring to perform their job effectively.
+Production Worker Assistants frequently use skills like active listening, monitoring, and speaking to perform their job effectively.
 The list below shows several critical skills for Production Worker Assistants, ranked by their relative importance.